vuepress-theme-hope/vuepress-theme-hope/docs/redirect2/src/guide.md

 ::: tip Example

-Suppose we already have some articles under the `post` folder, and in an update, we rename `post` to `posts`, then we can define a redirect map like this:
+Suppose we already have some articles under the `post` directory, and in an update, we rename `post` to `posts`, then we can define a redirect map like this:

 ```js
 redirect({